Olgavln/-lab-agile-planning/README.md

 ## Tools Used

 - GitHub Projects with a built-in Kanban board for task planning and sprint management.
-- GitHub Issues and Milestones for breaking down and tracking tasks.
+- GitHub Issues for breaking down and tracking tasks.
 - Slack for team communication.
 - Google Docs / Notion for documentation.